neurolibre/deposit-with-neurolibre-action/README.md

-# Open Journals :: Deposit with Open Journals
+# NeuroLibre :: Deposit with NeuroLibre

-This action deposit an accepted paper with Open Journals
+This action deposit an accepted paper with NeuroLibre

 ## Usage